PyO3/pyo3/guide/src/conversions/traits.md

 ```

 This tries to extract `string_attr` from the attribute `name` and `string_in_mapping` from a mapping with the key `"key"`.
-The arguments for `attribute` are restricted to non-empty string literals while `item` can take any valid literal that implements `ToBorrowedObject`.
+The arguments for `attribute` are restricted to non-empty string literals while `item` can take any valid literal.

 You can use `#[pyo3(from_item_all)]` on a struct to extract every field with `get_item` method.
 In this case, you can't use `#[pyo3(attribute)]` or barely use `#[pyo3(item)]` on any field.